JotaDeRodriguez/Bonsai_mcp/README.md

 ```
 Once running, the container will expose the MCP tools as REST/OpenAPI APIs at `http://localhost:8000`.

-- To verify youtr installation, open your browser and navigate to
+- To verify your installation, open your browser and navigate to
 - `http://localhost:8000/docs`
 -   You'll see the Swagger UI with all available endpoints
 -   Test an endpoint by clicking on it, then click "Try it out" and "Execute"